jon-harper/jon-harper.github.io/docs/abs/about.md

 </figcaption>
 </figure>

-Manufacturers of base ABS material create pellets called *plastic resin*.
-From there, manufactures melt the material, optionally adding colorants or other additives to modify the properties of the final product.
-The melted material is then formed into shape; for FDM filament manufacturers, this means stretching the material into filament (long, thin cylinders of a uniform diameter) and rolling them onto spools.
+Manufacturers of ABS and other thermoplastics create pellets of plastic *resin* to distribute, commonly called *nurdles*.
+From there, manufactures melt the resin, optionally adding colorants or other additives to modify the appearance and other properties of the final product.

+Once melted, the ABS is formed into shape; for FDM filament manufacturers, this means stretching the material into *filament* (long, thin cylinders of a uniform diameter) and rolling them onto spools.

 <figure markdown>
 ![a roll of Orange Prusament filament](img/filament.jpg)